overte-org/overte-docs-sphinx/source/create/avatars/package-avatar.rst

 Avatar Packager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **Avatar Packager** is a tool in Interface that identifies potential errors in your avatar's FBX model and then creates an FST file for you.
+The **Avatar Packager** is a tool in Interface (the Overte game client) that identifies potential errors in your avatar's model and then creates a FST file for you.

 To package your avatar using the Avatar Packager: